MikeyUsersREC/citieswar-data-module/README.md

-This is the Unofficial Data Module for Cities War
+# Cities War Data Module

 CitiesWar is a multiplayer online game based on Google Maps where you can control the real city in the world.